Farm Environmental Management Survey (FEMS)

 Data are collected directly from survey respondents.

-The data collected from the survey were compared to the Census of Agriculture data.
+The data collected from the survey was compared to the 2001 Census of Agriculture data record by record.
 Estimates were also compared to other comparable published estimates and analyzed by subject matter experts.
 The estimates at the provincial level were also validated by the provincial focal points who were involved in the design of the survey questionnaire and who are knowledgeable about the subject matter on a regional basis.
-Finally, the results of the survey were also compared, whenever possible, to the previous results of the Farm Environmental Management Survey.
+Finally, the results of the survey were also compared, whenever possible, to the 1996 results of the Farm Inputs Management Survey.

-Suppose we want to estimate the proportion of Canadian livestock farms that store liquid manure.
-The estimated proportion is 14% with a standard error of 2.54.
+Eg.: The proportion of farms storing liquid manure amongst all livestock farms.
+In Canada, the estimated proportion p is 14% with a standard error of 2.54.
 It can be deduced that the proportion of farms that do not store liquid manure is 86% and that the quality of the estimate is the same (i.e., the standard error is still 2.54).
 The standard error is an absolute error that applies to both the 14% and 86% estimates.
-The CV, being a relative error, would be different for the two estimates.
-It can even appear good for one proportion (86% for CV1) and bad for the complementary proportion (14% for CV2) as shown below:
+The CV, being a relative error on the other hand, would be different for the two estimates.
+It can even appear good for one proportion (86%) and bad for the complementary proportion (14%) as shown below:

-Though the quality of the estimates is the same, the CV2 implies that the quality of the estimated proportion of farms which store liquid manure is much lower.
-In this case as with all proportion estimates, the CV can be misleading.
+Though the quality of the estimates is the same, the CV implies that the quality of the estimated proportion of farms which store liquid manure is much lower.
+In this case as with all proportion estimates, the SE should be used.

 The following is a suggested CV rating system for level estimates, and a standard error (SE) rating system for proportion estimates: